snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r71-stork-billed-kingfisher-released.md

 <h2 id="upgrading">9.
 Upgrading</h2>

+The latest version of the EmrEtlRunner and StorageLoadeder are available from our Bintray [here][app-dl].

+You should update the versions of the Enrich and Shred jars in your configuraiton file:

+{% highlight yaml %}
+    hadoop_enrich: 1.1.0 # Version of the Hadoop Enrichment process
+    hadoop_shred: 0.5.0 # Version of the Hadoop Shredding process
+{% endhighlight %}

+You should also update the AMI version field:

+{% highlight yaml %}
+    ami_version: 3.7.0
+{% endhighlight %}

 If you wish to use the new event fingerprint enrichment, write a configuration JSON and add it to your enrichments folder.
 An example JSON can be found [here][example-event-fingerprint].

 <h2 id="help">10.
 Getting help</h2>